Ethical Frameworks for Conducting Social Challenge Studies: Conclusion

 This work aims to define social challenge studies in order to highlight lessons and emerging ethical challenges based on existing frameworks from clinical research.
 Drawing from case studies, we proposed general methodological guidelines that prioritize participant autonomy, informed consent, and societal benefits.
 We support the use of longitudinal studies to investigate the long-term effects of participation in social challenge studies that have not been thoroughly examined.
 Retrospective analyses and meta-studies across fields could also uncover unforeseen harms and refine ethical guidelines.

 Several open questions remain.
 One of the primary challenges is to effectively obtain large-scale consent in online and virtual environments, where the indirect and diffuse nature of potential harms complicates traditional models of individual consent and risk assessment.
-Additionally, clarifying what it means for a participant or community to be ``healthy'' in virtual contexts is essential and warrants careful study to ensure appropriate participant selection and quantify potential harms.
-In addition, to develop a more structured and systematic approach for understanding the appropriate dose-response relationship that balances risk in social challenge studies.
+Additionally, clarifying what it means for a participant or community to be ``healthy'' or ``resilient'' in virtual contexts is essential and warrants careful study to ensure appropriate participant selection and quantify potential harms.
+Part of the issue lies in identifying measures of health, resilience, and risks, which are domain-specific but should nevertheless be the subject of future research.
+In addition, future domain-specific studies should also develop a more structured and systematic approach for understanding the appropriate dose-response relationship that balances risk in social challenge studies.

 We view this paper as the beginning of an important conversation.
 In future work, we will refine these guidelines in collaboration with a multidisciplinary group of researchers to develop clearer measures for the aforementioned open questions.
 We also plan to engage in longitudinal analysis on the benefits and harms of social challenge studies.
 Our ultimate goal is to encourage discussion about ethical guidelines for safely expanding the applicability of social challenge studies, ensuring the well-being of their participants while promoting research for social good.